 Philologus may well be the same man who is mentioned in several surviving inscriptions of the imperial household.
 See J.B.
 Lightfoot, Epistle to the Philippians (London and Cambridge: MacMillan, 1869), 175.

-Slaves and freedmen could not legally marry under Roman law, nevertheless some couples belonging to these lower classes lived as husband and wife.
+Slaves and freedmen could not legally marry under Roman law; nevertheless, many couples belonging to these lower classes lived as husband and wife.

 Lightfoot, Epistle to the Philippians, 171.